-Any subsequent changes to optional choices must be agreed between you and your Director of Studies or personal tutor, and then recorded on a Change of Course Form available from Academic Administration Office.
-The form must then be returned to AAO for processing.
+Any subsequent changes to optional choices must be agreed between you and your Programme Director or Personal Tutor, and then recorded on a Change of Course Form available from MACS School Office (EM1.25).
+The form must then be returned to Room EM1.25 for processing.

 All course changes must be made by the end of week 3 of each semester.
+Any changes submitted after this will incur a charge of £10 per course.
 No changes can take place after week 5 of each semester.